Trying to Remember: A Personal Reflection on Activist Histories and Memory Holes

 Composting the #TechShit

 The value of the #Fediverse isn’t in the tech specs.
 It’s not in the #ActivityPub protocol or the code itself, those are tools.
 The value lies in the culture that birthed it.
 The #Fediverse is the living embodiment of the #openweb, not some #VC Silicon Valley plaything.
-But as money floods in, as #mainstreaming forces try to turn it into another hollow platform, we risk losing the very thing that makes it powerful, its strong decentralized, trust-based roots.
+But as money floods in #mainstreaming forces will unconsciously increasingly try to turn it into another hollow platform, on this we risk losing the very thing that makes it powerful, its strong decentralized, trust-based roots.

 The looming battle is CONTROL vs. TRUST